NB! This article is under revision. Some references are outdated (February 2021).

 The Vancouver Group's criteria for authorship

-The Vancouver Group's criteria for academic authorship are now as follows:
+The Vancouver Group's criteria for academic authorship are now as follows (NB!
+This version of the recommendations is outdated, please refer to ICMJE.org for an up to date version):

 In addition to being accountable for the parts of the work he or she has done, an author should be able to identify which co-authors are responsible for specific other parts of the work.
 In addition, authors should have confidence in the integrity of the contributions of their co-authors.